JavaTMP/JavaTMP/JavaTMP-Blockchain/Blockchain Quick Reference/readme.md

 `Web3` can be installed via `npm` using the following command:
 `npm install web3`

+#### Truffle framework

+Truffle is a development framework that makes it simple to test and deploy Ethereum smart contracts.
+Truffle can be installed via npm using the following command:
+`npm install -g truffle`

+Truffle helps in contract compilation and linking along with automated testing framework using `Mocha` and `Chai`.
+With Truffle, we can easily deploy contracts to any `estNet`, `MainNet`, or private Network ID.
+Truffle does everything in a DApp, such as the compiling of contracts, injecting them into the user interface and testing to check for vulnerabilities.

+#### Ganache

+`Ganache` is a tool introduced by the Truffle Foundation to run tests on the Ethereum blockchain created.
+It has a command-line interface, but a graphical interface is also available when required.

+### Working on a smart contract

+Creating a smart contract, along with the process of testing the smart contract on `TestNet`:

+- When you open Remix in the browser, by default, it opens the ballot.sol file; you can create a new file and start editing your first smart contract.
+- Now let's create a constructor that will initialize the variables we have defined.
+- Now, let's add the standard ERC20 methods to a separate contract; these are required to be present in an Ethereum smart contract.
+- Our contract has to have address of the owner; this will help with transferring the coins when the contract is deployed.
+- The minimum required functions for a Solidity file to be a valid ERC20 standard token.
+- you can run it by pressing the Start to compile button on the right-hand-side panel in Remix.

 ## Ethereum Accounts and Ether Token

+### Introducing Ethereum accounts

+The state in Ethereum is made up of objects, each known as an account.
+Each account in Ethereum contains a 20-byte address.
+Each state transition is a direct transaction of value and information between various accounts.
+Each operation performed between or on the accounts is known as a state transition.
+The state transition in Ethereum is done using the Ethereum state transition function.
+The state change in Ethereum blockchain starts from the genesis block of the blockchain.

+Each block contains a series of transactions, and each block is chained to its previous block.
+To transition from one state to the next, the transaction has to be valid.
+The transaction is further validated using consensus techniques.

+There are two types of accounts in Ethereum blockchain.
+Namely, Contract Accounts (CA) and Externally Owned Accounts (EOAs).
+The contract accounts are the ones that have code associated with them along with a private key.
+EOA has an ether balance; it is able to send transactions and has no associated code, whereas CA has an ether balance and associated code.
+The contract account and the externally owned accounts have features of their own, and a new token can only be initiated by the contract account.

+#### Ethereum state transition function

+In the state transition function, the following is the process that every transaction in Ethereum adheres to:

+- Confirming of the transaction's validity and structure,
+- The transaction fee calculation is done using the price of gas
+- Certain gas is taken to cover the cost of the transaction.
+- In this step, the actual transfer of value occurs.
+- If the transaction failed due to insufficient balance or gas, all the state changes are reverted, apart from the payment of fees, which is transferred to the miners.
+- If there is reminder fee available, then it is sent back to the sender, as change after paying the miners as required.
+  Function returns the resulting state at this point.

+The function is implemented independently in each of the Ethereum clients.

+#### Genesis block

+This is the first block of the Ethereum blockchain, just like the genesis block of the Bitcoin blockchain.
+The height of the genesis block is 0.

+#### Transaction receipts
+Receipts are used to store the state, after a transaction has been executed.

+#### Elements
+Elements is composed of four primary elements:
+- Post-transaction state
+- Gas used
+- Set of logs
+- The bloom filter

+#### Structure
+Look at the the structure of a transaction receipt looks like.

 ## Decentralized Applications